 Everything You Need to Know About Writing Successfully: in Ten Minutes (Stephen King's now-classic article, which appeared in The Writer in 1986, reprinted on the Great Writing site).

-Formatting Your Manuscript
+Formatting Your Manuscript for the Designer

 • Advice for Writers: Preparing Your E-Manuscript (Carol Saller, Subversive Copy Editor blog, 7-5-10)

 • A Quick Guide to Manuscript Format (Moira Allen, Writing-World.com)

 • Creating a Manuscript that is “Designer/Layout Friendly (Peri Poloni-Gabriel, Publishing Basics, 1-30-12).
 See especially Other typical formatting mistakes made in manuscripts.

 Free downloadable e-books on writing, from Michael Allen:

 On the Survival of Rats in the Slush Pile by Michael Allen: http://www.kingsfieldpublications.co.uk/rats.PDF

 The Truth about Writing ("an essential handbook for novelists, playwrights, and screenwriters" by Michael Allen, free on Scribd):http://www.scribd.com/doc/17414179/The-Truth-about-Writing

 How to Write a Short Story That Works (by Michael Allen, via Scribd)